Xianyun: Overview

 Written records place the first incursions against Zhou under the name Xirong "Western Rong" in 843 BC.

-In 840 BC, the fourteenth year of reign of King Li of Zhou, the Xianyun reached the Zhou capital Haojing.
+In 840 BC, the fourteenth year of reign of King Li of Zhou (877–841 BC), the Xianyun reached the Zhou capital Haojing, as reported in the inscription of the Duo You ding: "It was in the tenth month, because the Xianyun greatly arose and broadly attacked Jingshi, [it] was reported to the king.
+The king commanded Duke Wu: “Dispatch your most capable men and pursue at Jingshi!”
+Duke Wu commanded Duoyou: “Lead the ducal chariots and pursue at Jingshi!” (...)
+Duoyou had cut off heads and captured prisoners to be interrogated: in all, using the ducal chariots to cut off 205 heads, to capture 23 prisoners, and to take 117 Rong chariots".
 Apparently, the "Western Rong" and Xianyun were the same people here, named in the first case by a generic term meaning "warlike tribes of the west" and in the second case by their actual ethnonym.

 The Xianyun attacked again in 823 BC, the fifth year of reign of King Xuan.
 Some scholars (e.g. Jaroslav Průšek) suggest that their military tactics characterized by sudden attacks could only have been carried out by highly mobile troops, most likely on horseback and relate the appearance of the Xianyun to migrations from the Altai region in Chinese or, more specifically, the appearance of Scythians and Cimmerians migrating from the west.
 However, there is no definite evidence that the Xianyun were nomadic warriors; moreover, a Duo You bronze ding vessel inscription unearthed in 1980 near Xi'an tells that c.
 816 BC Xianyun forces attacked a Jing (京) garrison in the lower Ordos region, drawing a Zhou military response.
 It indicated that like the Zhou, the Xianyun fought on horse-drawn chariots; contemporary evidence does not indicate that the increased mobility of the Xianyun is related to the emergence of mounted nomads armed with bows and arrows.

+Due to pressure from the Xianyun or the Quanrong, the Western Zhou dynasty collapsed in 771 BC and had to withdraw from the Wei River valley (Guanzhong), moving the capital away from Xi'an, to Luoyang about 300 km to the east.

+Archaeological identification

+Siwa culture (1300–600 BC)

+The Xianyun may have been related to the archaeologically identified Siwa culture, but questions are raised against this theory because the Siwa sites are small with low subsistence levels, whereas the Xianyun seem to have been more advanced.
+According to Feng Li, these could not have sustained an advanced society like the Xianyun.
+The debate remains open.

+From the 7th century BC, the Siwa culture was followed by the appearance of Eurasian steppe cultures, particularly Scytic Ordos culture, which again interracted in various ways with the Central Plains of China.